-Backflow Preventor Testing & Inspection for Your Portland or Seattle Facility
+Backflow Preventor Testing & Inspection Services

 You probably take clean drinking water for granted, but without backflow preventers, your building’s water supply could become unsafe to drink.
 Backflow, or the undesirable reverse flow of water in a plumbing system, is dangerous because it can contaminate drinking water with sewage.
 A backflow preventer is a relatively simple yet critically important component for sprinkler systems, water pumps, and other irrigation and wastewater systems.
 This mechanical plumbing device prevents water from flowing backward, therefore preventing contamination.